IceandFire04/gardendless-cataclysm/README.md

 # ![IceandFire's Cataclysm](https://raw.githubusercontent.com/IceandFire04/gardendless-cataclysm/refs/heads/main/header.png)

 A patch for [PvZ2: Gardendless](https://pvzge.com/en/) that aims to make the game harder and make every plant and zombie distinct.
-Currently supports Gardendless **0.3.X**.
+Currently supports Gardendless **0.5.X**.

+> [!WARNING]
+> This patch is _very_ outdated.
+It's likely I'll come back to this in the future since Gardendless modding is significantly more advanced than it was when I first made this.
+I also just know more about the Gardendless exclusive features too.

 ## Why did I make this?
 The main reason I made this was to explore what's possible with the limitedness of gePatcher in it's somewhat primal form.
 While you can't do much on the surface, you can single-handedly control